Priyansh6747/Nutrilio/Backend/Documentation/User.md

 - Existing users without the `meals` field will have it automatically set to an empty list when retrieved
 - The `meals` field stores an array of meal ID strings in Firestore following the "UID_time" format
 - Meal IDs reference separate meal objects - the API does not validate meal ID existence
+- The `activity_factor` field defaults to 1.375 for new users
+- Existing users without the `activity_factor` field will have it automatically set to 1.375 when retrieved
+- The `activity_factor` field is typically used in calculations for daily water intake or caloric requirements